-The walls around your windows block nearly 100% of sunlight: A plant to the left, right (or below) a window may not be getting enough light even though the room feels bright to your eyes.
+Know this: the walls and roof around your windows block nearly 100% of sunlight—light cannot pass through wood or concrete.
+In nature, in the forest, light does pass through leaves and is reflected off a million different surfaces as the wind blows.
+In your home, a plant to the left, right or below a window may not be get enough light even though the room feels bright to your eyes.
 Be analytical and observe how light is dispersed in your home at different times of the day.
 Test putting plants in different places in your home and see where you get the best growth.
 Using plant cuttings from pothos and other common tropical plants is a great way to test and assess how one plant performs in different places.

 See the two graphics below, showing how light entering home can create sharp shadows and clear zones of no light.
 You can use a sheer curtain to disperse light and help mitigate “dead zones” in your room

 Window Direction & Season: East and West windows will allow for light to penetrate deep into your home as the angle of the sun changes from sunrise to sun set.
 South windows will create a distinct tracking across your home from the West to the East as the sun travels from East to West; in the winter (when the sun is lower in the sky), light will also penetrate deeper into your home, however, the daylight hours will be shorter.
 You can disperse light by using sheer curtains, but really your objective for the best growth is to provide direct *but filtered* light…putting your orchid directly in front of the window, but filtering it to reduce intensity with a sheer curtain is an ideal solution.

 2. Signs a Phalaenopsis is Getting Too Much Light

 - You’re getting leaf burn—once a leaf is burnt, it’s irreversible.